 John Frusciante’s Marshall JMP Major 200W (Model 1967)

-Used on By the Way and Stadium Arcadium as his main amp both in the studio and on stage – here paired with a Marshall Silver Jubilee 2555.
-But prior to that, it seems that this was John’s main amp during the Californication tour, used together again with a Marshall Silver Jubilee, and a Fender Dual Showman.
+John used a Marshall JMP Major 200W as his main amp during the By the Way and Stadium Arcadium eras, both in the studio and on stage.
+It was typically paired with a Marshall Silver Jubilee 2555.
+Before this, the Major 200W was likely John’s primary amp during the Californication tour (not the studio sessions), where it was used alongside a Marshall Silver Jubilee and a Fender Dual Showman.

 John with the Marshall head behind him, likely the same 200W head he used on By The Way.
 To the left is the Silver Jubilee, and to the right is the Fender.
 Photo: EMP Seattle, 2000.